dottjt/reddit_response/README.md

 ## Improvements

+- I figured out how to simplify the
+- Handle flairs at the very end.
+So that they can have more specific searches.
 - message border turns red when clicking on prelimLink
 - Create all other new messages.
 - Bring next page button to the top of the page.
 Copy it and install it at the top.
 (It will drop to the bottom of the page now, really not a huge deal)
 - Message for providing meditation advice.
 - For inbox messages, console.log why some go unmatched, esepecially the toNotRespond ones.

 ### LOW PRIORITY